hablapps/pairstrading/PostPairsTrading.md

 To communicate with the process, we pass a list to the `hdb` handle with the first element being the function and the subsequent elements being the arguments (last 4 years & involved indexes).
 Once we get our data we finally `xgroup` by index.

-> 💡 Once we have finished our communication with another process, we should close the connection, as in `hclose hdb`.
+> 💡 Once we have finished our communication with another process, we should close the connection using `hclose hdb`.

 In our case, we are going to use closing prices to feed the ADF test, so we have to index (`@`) by column **close** from each pair in our table.
 Additionally, we fill with 0 (`^`) and apply **fcoint** function to each (`.'`) pair of data lists.
 ```q